Mk-0-wan/-alx-interview/0x01-lockboxes/README.md

 1. Define the function `canUnlockAll(boxes)`.
 2. Initialize a set `unlocked` and add the first box (index 0) to it.
-3. Initialize a list `to_explore` with the keys found in the first box.
+3. Initialize a set `to_explore` with the keys found in the first box.
 4. While there are items in `to_explore`:
     - Pop a key from `to_explore`.
     - If this key corresponds to a box that has not been unlocked: